ValleTSF/coinwatch/README.md

 COINAPI_API_KEY=94C3CE84-2FF6-4795-9B28-97325DE713C5
 ```

-before running the server make sure to run:
+before running the server make sure to stand in the server package and run:
 ```
 npm install
 ```